shabbirh/MongoHub-Mac/README.markdown

     - Adding short cuts to delete a document or an index (Command+delete)
     - Adding tooltips for the buttons with short cuts
     - Queries are sorted by default
+    - Problem to display regex and timestamp values in documents

 ## History